dbeisser/Natrix2/README.md

 With Natrix comes an example [primertable](#Example-primertable) *example_data.csv*, [configfile](#Configfile) *example_data.yaml* and an example amplicon dataset in the folder *example_data*.

-To try out Natrix using the example data, type in the following command:
+To try out Natrix using the example data (Illumina_data or Nanopore_data), type in the following command:

 ```shell
 $ ./pipeline.sh